MITRA4421 – War, Peace and the Nobel Peace Prize

 After you have taken this course you are expected to be able to:

-- Sketch the basic theories that explain the nature of international relations and discuss their relevance and implications for the interpretation of historical events
+- Sketch the basic theories that explain the nature of international relations, and initiate and participate in discussions on their relevance and implications for the interpretation of historical events

 - Outline the history of war and peace in the 20th and 21st centuries